DDI-TU-Dresden/thonny-wiki/Linux.rst

 Installing
 ------------
-Download a file with .sh extension and run it with bash.
+`Download <https://bitbucket.org/plas/thonny/downloads>`_ the file with .sh extension and run it with bash.
 Example (don't forget to change the filename):

 .. sourcecode:: none